1Password/scim-examples/kubernetes/README.md

 > [`op-scim-deployment.yaml`](./op-scim-deployment.yaml) file (and in the command above in this file) in the main
 > branch of this repository.

-Your SCIM Bridge should automatically reboot using the specified version, typically in a few moments.
+Your SCIM bridge should automatically reboot using the specified version, typically in a few moments.

 ## Rotate credentials